n123git/yw-cond/README.md

     * `02` - STACK_PRM.
     * `35` - READ_FUNCTION; tells the game what layout to expect and to read a value.
     * `69 84 E3 AF` - The CRC32 hash of `RunTrigger`.
-    * `00 0A 01` - The CTYPE for a function that takes one parameter aka `RunTrigger` in this example.
+    * `00 0A 01` - The CTYPE for a function that accepts one numeric parameter aka `RunTrigger` in this example.
     * `28` - Used to tell the engine to keep reading so it correctly parses the params.
     * `00 06 02` - The CTYPE for an integer; referring to the input of `RunTrigger` aka the `TriggerID`
     * `34`- Similar purpose as `28`.